 Given the poverty, prejudice and generational trauma faced by many children of Alaska Native descent, a program that serves them this well is a role model.
 At a conference in January, ANSEP leaders offered representatives from universities and departments of education in nine states a look at what has fueled their success in the hopes that it will be replicated.

 The achievements of ANSEP were “inspiring and at the same time intimidating,” Chris Botanga, an associate professor of genetics at the predominantly black Chicago State University, wrote in an email.
 Nevertheless, Botanga has begun looking for money to fund a similar endeavor in Illinois.

-Conference attendee Overtoun Jenda, a professor of mathematics at Auburn University in Alabama, and his team have already put on an inaugural engineering summer camp for 30 sixth- though ninth-grade students living in Alabama’s rural Black Belt.
+Conference attendee Overtoun Jenda, a professor of mathematics at Auburn University in Alabama, and his team have already put on an inaugural STEM summer camp for 30 sixth- through ninth-grade students living in Alabama’s rural Black Belt.

 Teams in South Carolina, Montana and Texas have also begun work on pilot projects and on pulling together funds to better serve rural students, American Indian students and female Hispanic students, respectively.

 “The thing that stuck with me the most is just how much of a community the ANSEP program has built,” Cole Garman, a conference attendee and college intern at the North Dakota Department of Public Instruction, wrote in an email.
 “They weren’t just there to get their education and get out, the students who participate in ANSEP really care” about their fellow students’ success.

 That’s by design.
 Students are required to help each other with studying, homework and STEM labs.
 Like the program’s other primary tenets — high expectations, mentorship and frequent opportunities for success — the power of teamwork is not a radical idea in the world of education.
 And yet, all four are deployed with stunning success at ANSEP.